 - Prepare your case for trial if that is what it takes to secure the compensation you need.

-One of the hardest parts of a medical malpractice case is proving liability.
+One of the hardest parts of a malpractice case is proving liability.
 Above, we discussed the elements that must be present to prove liability, but you may also wonder who can be held responsible for these cases.

 Anytime a patient/provider relationship is established, a medical professional has a duty to provide an adequate standard of care.
 Many people only think that doctors and surgeons can be held liable for mistakes, but that is not the case.
-Any medical professional can face medical malpractice lawsuits, including:
+Any medical professional can face malpractice lawsuits, including: